MichaelWangzitao/MiniApp-UI-Componets/explainer.md

 There are three potential ways to define the MiniApp common UI components.

 **Option 1: HTML extension**:
-- Reuse the existing HTML5 UI components as much as possible and extend them to support the attributes and events required by the MiniApp;
+- Reuse the existing HTML5 label as much as possible and extend them to support the attributes and events required by the MiniApp;
 - To implement the standard Custom Elements and polyfill them;
 - Full compatibility with current HTML and DOM specs;
 - Alignment with OpenUI CG to define new elements (e.g., picker, tab).